 I always had the best guidance throughout my life for which I think that I am privileged.
 I always wanted to help the ones who are not as privileged as many of us and hence, I choose to help them through my products that I built.

 How did you plan the steps to get into the career you wanted?
 Tell us about your career path

 I chose to pursue the education that matched my interest.
 During my 2nd year of M. Des, I happened to meet a person who had lost his right arm in an accident.
-The more I interacted with him, the more I could understand his pain and difficulty he faced in carrying out day-today activities.
-I decided to help him and my co-founder and friend Vinay V who had similar interests, joined me for the same.
-We designed and built a prosthetic hand by the end of our Masters.
+The more I interacted with him, the more I could understand his pain and difficulty he faced in carrying out day-to-day activities.
+I decided to help him, and my co-founder and friend Vinay V who had similar interests, joined me for the same.
+We designed and built a prosthetic hand by the end of our masters.
 I wanted to continue to work on the prosthetic hand to refine it, but my financial condition did not support that dream.
-Post masters, I choose to work in the aviation industry.
-I worked at UTC Aerospace System as a senior engineer.
+After my master’s, I chose to work in the aviation industry.
+I worked at UTC Aerospace Systems as a senior engineer.
 During my tenure at UTC, I filed a couple of patents, worked on various systems of landing gear and learnt to work with large teams.
 After getting my finances straight, I re-joined Indian Institute of Science as a project scientist to continue to work on the prosthetic hand.
 After completion of the project, myself and Vinay co-founded Grasp Bionics.